 - Hold a lemonade stand, bake sale, garage sale or other ideas to raise money to help our mission

 - Have a birthday or holiday party and ask guests to donate to ACO instead of giving a gift (they can make cash donations, or bring items for our food pantry or care & share household items program- see more information on our “Ways To Give” under the “Get Involved” tab)

 - Donate gently used toys, clothes, shoes and books to ACO Resale Shop

 - Hold a food drive, coat drive, shoe drive or blue jean drive in your neighborhood

 - Follow us on Facebook to learn and join in on all the fun community events that sponsor or benefit ACO

 *Student Volunteers must be of high school age to work independently on site at ACO locations.
 With permission from the Volunteer Director, students 12 and older may work alongside a parent on site at ACO.
 Children under the age of 12 are not permitted to volunteer onsite due to safety reasons.
-For more details on volunteer opportunities, please see the “Volunteer” page under the “Get Involved” tab on our website.
+For more details on volunteer opportunities, go here.